adityawankhade10/Conversion-System-Between-Roman-And-Decimal-Numbers/README.md

 The Roman-Decimal Converter is a simple web application built using Python and the Tkinter library.
 It allows users to convert Roman numerals to decimal (integer) values and vice versa.
 This application leverages object-oriented programming principles to achieve modular and reusable code.

-#### How to run/use the program
+#### How to run the program

-Ensure you have Python installed on your system.
+- Ensure you have Python installed on your system.

-Save the provided Python script (converter.py) in your working directory.
+- Save the provided Python script (converter.py) in your working directory.

-Open a terminal or command prompt.
+- Open a terminal or command prompt.

-Navigate to the directory where the script is saved.
+- Navigate to the directory where the script is saved.

-Run the command: python converter.py
+- Run the command: python converter.py

-The application window will open, allowing you to input values and perform conversions.
+-  The application window will open, allowing you to input values and perform conversions.

+#### How to use the program?

+- Enter the value you wish to convert in the input field.

+- Select the conversion type by choosing either "Roman to Decimal" or "Decimal to Roman".

+- Click the "Convert" button.

+- The result will be displayed below the button.

+- Each conversion result is saved to a text file named conversion_results.txt in the same directory as the script.

 ## Functional overview and code analysis

-The
+The 4 pillars of OOP that is Polymorphism, Abstraction, Inheritance and Encapsulation is used to program this web application.
+And the design pattern used to make this program are Factory Pattern and Strategy Pattern.

 #### Polymorphism